watzek/brainbow/README.md

 yarn run # or npm start
 ```

 Wait a few moments and your browser should open a tab to <http://localhost:3000>.
 If you've just cloned the repository, you'll need to navigate to <http://localhost:3000/wp-setup> and set up wordpress.
 Then, you can log in at <http://localhost:3000/wp-admin>.

 You can make changes to the files in the `theme/` folder and your changes should appear automatically.
 Sass files in `theme/sass/` and javascript in `theme/js/` will be compiled and minified as you work.

+See [the wiki](https://github.com/watzek/brainbow/wiki) for more detailed information about how to control content on the site.

 ## Deployment